The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 The recommendations given here are provided with a bent toward the quality of the ingredients over any other feature.
 I make the best attempt at including foods that include real, whole-food ingredients because real food is healthier and easier to digest.
 I avoid the following:

-- Meat meals (like chicken meal)
+- Meat meals and byproducts (like chicken meal) because they are less strictly regulated

 - Artificial ingredients